aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 }
 ```

-Open the file and add the `rollForward` strategy for future versions of the .NET framework SDK
+Open the file and add the `rollForward` strategy for rolling forward with future versions of the .NET framework SDK:

 ```json
 {